-All quantities in this equation are functions of the conversion photon \pte.
+All quantities in this double ratio are functions of the conversion photon \pte.
 The measured quantities are the number of detected conversion photons \Nincl and the subset of those that are tagged as $\pi^0$ decay photon \Ntag.
 The tagged photons \Ntag are determined statistically in bins of the \pte.
 Each conversion photon is paired with all showers with $E >$ 400 MeV measured in the EMCal of the same arm.
 The invariant $e^{+}e^{-}\gamma$ mass is calculated and the counts above the combinatorial background in the $\pi^0$ mass peak give \Ntag.
-To convert the ratio \Nincl/\Ntag to $\gamma^{incl}/\gamma^{\pi^0}$ only \Ntag needs to be corrected for the momentum averaged conditional acceptance-efficiency \ef for the second decay photon to be reconstructed in the EMCal.
+To convert the ratio \Nincl/\Ntag to $\gamma^{\rm incl}/\gamma^{\pi^0}$ only \Ntag needs to be corrected for the momentum averaged conditional acceptance-efficiency \ef that the second decay photon can be reconstructed in the EMCal.
 All other corrections to the numerator and denominator cancel~\cite{Adare:2014fwh}.
-Because rather loose cuts are applied to the EMCal showers, \ef is mostly determined by the $\pi^0$ decay kinematics and the detector geometry.
-Thus, \ef can be calculated to a few percent accuracy using a Monte-Carlo simulation of $\pi^0$ decays in the acceptance.
-Photons from pions are determined from the measured $\pi^0$ spectra \cite{Adare:2012uk} and the decay kinematics.
-The spectrum of decay photons ($\gamma^{hadron}$) is derived from $\gamma^{\pi^0}$ and the $\eta/\pi^0$ ratio~\cite{Adare:2012wg}, which is independent of collision system and energy, with additional contribution from heavier mesons of about 4\%.
+Because rather loose cuts are applied to the EMCal showers, \ef is mostly determined by the $\pi^0$ decay kinematics, the detector geometry, and the energy cut.
+Thus, \ef can be calculated to a few percent accuracy using a Monte-Carlo simulation of $\pi^0$ decays.
+Photons from pions are determined from the measured $\pi^0$ spectra \cite{Adare:2012uk} and two body decay kinematics.
+The spectrum of decay photons ($\gamma^{\rm hadron}$) is derived from $\gamma^{\pi^0}$ and the $\eta/\pi^0$ ratio~\cite{Adare:2012wg}, which is independent of collision system and energy, with additional contribution from heavier mesons of about 4\%.

-Once \Rg is established the direct photon spectrum can be calculated as:
+Once \Rg is established, the direct photon spectrum can be calculated as:

-The uncertainty on $\gamma^{\rm hadron}$, approximately 10\%~\cite{Adare:2014fwh}, cancels in \Rg (with that of $\gamma^{\pi^{0}}$ in (\ref{eqn:rgamma})) but has to be applied to $\gamma^{\rm direct}$.
-The systematic uncertainties of the new data at 39 and 62.4 GeV are similar in magnitude to those for 200 GeV presented in~\cite{Adare:2014fwh}.
-For the integrated yield we treat every systematic uncertainty as \pt-correlated in the interest of consistency throughout the different data sets.
+The uncertainty on $\gamma^{\rm hadron}$, approximately 10\%~\cite{Adare:2014fwh}, cancels in \Rg (with that of $\gamma^{\pi^{0}}$ in Eq.~(\ref{eqn:rgamma})) but has to be applied to $\gamma^{\rm direct}$.
+The systematic uncertainties on the 39 and 62.4 GeV data are similar in magnitude to those for 200 GeV presented in~\cite{Adare:2014fwh}.
+For integrated yield we treat every systematic uncertainty as \pt-correlated in the interest of consistency throughout the different data sets.